Bubur Ayam (Indonesian Chicken Rice Porridge)

-Bubur Ayam is one of the most sought-after street foods and such a comforting food to enjoy for breakfast.
-You can easily find the food gawker selling this chicken rice porridge in Indonesia.
+This chicken rice porridge is one of the most sought-after street foods and a comforting breakfast in Indonesia.
+You can easily find the food gawker selling this chicken rice porridge all over the country.

-The soft rice congee with delicate herb fragrance marries well with flavoursome spiced yellow sauce, soy sauce and chilli sauce.
-One can never have enough of this humble yet full of texture rice dish.
+With its delicate herb fragrance, the soft rice congee marries well with flavorsome spiced yellow sauce, soy sauce, and chili sauce.
+One can never have enough of this humble yet full-of-texture rice dish.

-And you enjoy this simple rice porridge with shredded chicken, fried soya beans, Cakwe slices, spring onions and Kerupuk.
+You will enjoy this simple rice porridge with shredded chicken, fried soya beans, Cakwe slices, spring onions, and Kerupuk.

 Adjustable Ingredients

-Although there are typical elements that many recipes have, you can make Bubur Ayam in so many ways and enjoy it with so many different things.
+Although there are typical elements in many recipes, you can make Bubur Ayam in so many ways and enjoy it with so many different things.

-You may find the dish is slightly different from one region to the others.
+You may find the dish is slightly different from one region to another.
+But one thing is for sure: every Bubur Ayam has rice congee and shredded chicken.

-To make the rice porridge, basically, you can use any type of rice such as Basmati, Thai, short-grain, or long-grain rice.
+To make the rice porridge, you can use any type of rice, such as Basmati, Thai, short-grain, or long-grain rice.

-The difference is that rice with high starch content, such as Thai rice and short-grain rice, will make stickier rice porridge with a creamier taste.
+The difference is that high-starch rice, such as Thai and short-grain rice, makes stickier rice porridge with a creamier taste.

-The things that make this Indonesian chicken porridge delightful to enjoy are the flavouring sauces and the variety of garnish that accompanies the plain rice congee.
+What makes this Indonesian chicken porridge delightful to enjoy is the flavorful sauces and the variety of garnishes that accompany the plain rice congee.

-Most of Bubur Ayam across Indonesia will have yellow spiced sauce and light soy sauce.
-And it will be topped with fried soya beans, shredded chicken, Cakwe slices, and some rice crackers (Kerupuk).
+Most Bubur Ayam across Indonesia will have yellow spiced sauce and light soy sauce.
+It will be topped with fried soya beans, shredded chicken, Cakwe slices, and some rice crackers (Kerupuk).

-But some sellers put a raw egg yolk in between the piping hot rice congee.
-And some others will put slices of hard-boiled egg.
+However, some sellers put a raw egg yolk between the piping-hot rice congee, and others put slices of hard-boiled egg.

 So, feel free to try any of those varieties if you like.

-However, to enjoy the rice congee as Bubur Ayam, you will need to prepare at the minimum the yellow spiced sauce, shredded chicken and Cakwe.
-Because these are the usual elements for Indonesian chicken rice porridge.
+However, to enjoy rice congee as Bubur Ayam, you will need to prepare, at a minimum, the yellow spiced sauce, shredded chicken, and Cakwe.
+These are the usual elements for Indonesian chicken rice porridge.

-For the sauce, all you need is to pound the spices and cook the paste with some water until it is bubbling and simmering.
+For the sauce, you only need to pound the spices and cook the paste with some water until it is bubbling and simmering.

-As for the shredded chicken, technically, you can use any cooked chicken.
-Sometimes I use Indonesian fried chicken, Ayam Bumbu, and other times I use any leftover roast chicken.
-I include how to cook the chicken the simple way in this recipe, in case you need it.
+Technically, you can use any cooked chicken for the shredded chicken.
+Sometimes, I use Indonesian fried chicken, Ayam Goreng Bumbu, and other times, I use leftover roast chicken.
+I include instructions for cooking the chicken the simple way in this recipe, in case you need them.

-And you can try making Cakwe yourself by following my easy Cakwe recipe.
+You can also try making Cakwe yourself by following my easy Cakwe recipe.
 Granted, you will enjoy it for your snacks too.

-- Add the salt to the rice when the water reaches boiling point.
-Else, it takes longer for the water to boil.
+- Add the salt to the rice when the water reaches a boil.
+Otherwise, it will take longer for the water to boil.

-- When the rice grains are fully cooked, try to stir the porridge as often as possible.
+- When the rice grains are fully cooked, stir the porridge as often as possible.
 The more stirring we do, the creamier our congee will be.

 Related Recipes

 Thank you for checking this Bubur Ayam recipe.
-I hope youโre now planning to try.
-When you, please share what you think about it in the comments below.
+I hope you’re planning to try now.
+When you do, please share your thoughts in the comments below.

-And please follow me on Facebook, Instagram and/or Pinterest to sneak a peek at whatโs cooking in my kitchen.
+Please follow me on Facebook, Instagram, and/or Pinterest to see what’s cooking in my kitchen.

 - Lontong Sayur Betawi: hard-boiled rice with vegetable curry.

-- Ketoprak Jakarta: beansprout, vermicelli, and tofu salad with peanut sauce.
+- Ketoprak Jakarta: bean sprouts, vermicelli, and tofu salad with peanut sauce.

 - Bubur Kacang Hijau: Indonesian mung bean dessert with coconut milk.